openzipkin/brave-example/README.md

 This is an example app where two Java services collaborate on a request.

 Notably, these services send data to [Zipkin](https://zipkin.io/), a distributed tracing system.
-Zipkin allows you to see the how long the operation took, as well how much time was spent in each service.
+Zipkin allows you to see how long the operation took, as well how much time was spent in each service.

 Here's an example of what it looks like: